aspose-total/Aspose.Total-Products/total/en/android-java/conversion/json-to-odp/_index.md

 {{% /blocks/products/pf/feature-page-code  %}}
 {{% /blocks/products/pf/feature-page-section %}}

-{{% blocks/products/pf/feature-page-section  h2="Convert JSON Format to ODP with Watermark in Android via Java" %}}
+{{% blocks/products/pf/feature-page-section  h2="Convert JSON Format to ODP with Watermark in Android Apps" %}}
 Using the API, you can also convert JSON to ODP with watermark.
 In order to add a watermark to your ODP document, you can first parse JSON to PPTX and add a watermark to it.
 In order to add a watermark, load the newly created PPTX file using the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class, loop through all slides, add text using addTextFrame, set all the relevant options like color, fillType and more and can save the document to ODP.
 {{% blocks/products/pf/feature-page-code %}}
 {{< gist "aspose-com-gists" "d08aadfe6b1e1405bd50bc955df6183d" "parse-json-to-powerpoint-with-watermark.java" >}}